SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step4b-Setup-SAPPrivateLinkService/README.md

 ## Set Up Connectivity Between SAP BTP and SAP S/4HANA Using SAP Private Link Service

 ### Prerequisites
-These are the prerequisities that you need to consider.
+These are the prerequisities that you need to consider if you have SAP BTP and SAP S/4HANA on Microsoft Azure.

 - SAP S/4HANA system running on Microsoft Azure